ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 5) _Test Models_

 The _modelsToLoad_ directory contain the sample models to test the server.
 It is these files that you will add to the server.
 Currently there is an add, divide, multiply and subtract "model" available.
 They all take a list of numbers as their principal argument and return result only from it.
-The _models_ directory is where the model source will land for the addModel command.
+The _models_ directory is where the model source will land from an invocation of the addModel command.
 The first path in PYTHONPATH's value is assumed writable and used to construct the path for the path/_models/$modelName_.py file.

 6) _Sparse Semantic Checking_